Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 This is indeed a swingeing indictment on out political system.
 Fortunately, there are ways of addressing this by changing our electoral system, and I've considered those in an earlier blog (see this link).
 Whether it will actually happen is another matter entirely, and I'm not hopeful.

-To do him justice, so far Starmer did hit the ground running, but sadly the 'honeymoon' was quickly over.
-He has inherited a wealth of problems, including a health service now on its knees, continuing cost-of living and housing crises, and the same simmering public sector and union discontent so ably stoked up by the previous government.
-These would be difficult problems for any government to tackle at the best of times, but with the exchequer virtually empty again, there will undoubtedly be economic problems ahead, particularly with public sector financing.
+He inherited a wealth of problems from the Tories, some of which did appear to be deliberately engineered, including a health service now on its knees, continuing cost-of living and housing crises, and the same simmering public sector and union discontent so ably stoked up by the previous government.
+These would be difficult problems for any government to tackle at the best of times, but with the exchequer virtually empty once again, the economic problems that lay ahead were likely to prove stubborn, particularly with public sector financing.
 His only hope is to increase productivity via "growth, growth and more growth" (now where have we heard that one before ?!).
-Only this will avoid the fatal spiral of increased taxes and borrowing that would eventually bankrupt us.
+Only that would have avoided the fatal spiral of increased taxes and borrowing that actually ensued, and may still eventually bankrupt us.

 the unions over so-called ‘restorative’ pay increases demanded by the BMA for